ttocsneb/gemcaps/README.md

       description: A regex string
       type: string
   cgiFiletypes:
-    description: a list of file types that may be executed as a CGI script (this is not yet implemented)
+    description: a list of file types that may be executed as a CGI script
     type: array
     items:
       description: A file extension
+      type: string
+  cgiLang:
+    description: The language that cgi scripts should use
+    default: en_US.UTF-8
+    type: string
+  cgiVars:
+    description: The environmental variables to add to all CGI scripts
+    type: object
+    additionalProperties:
       type: string
 required:
 - server